StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 3. The game should be short and require no additional equipment other than a mobile phone, making it suitable to be played during a university lecture or when the student has limited time.

-NOTE:
-- na to parousiasw san poiotikh a3iologhsh
-- na e3hghsw proforika ta apotelesmata kai oxi sa statistikh analysh
-- na afairesw ta diagrammata empistosynhs teleiws kai p-value klp
-- epipelon info gia to focus group, px pote egine, poso meta to paixnidi, posh wra krathse, an htan dia zwshs klp
-- na sysxetisw ta apotelesmata tou focus group me ta statistika

-- rewrite the conclusions in order to align with the research objectives

 ## Evaluation Process Description

 ![Evaluation Flow](chapter-7/image005_evaluation_flow.png){#fig:fig705 height=50%}

 10 university students volunteered to participate in the evaluation of the game, which was carried out in 2 phases.
 The volunteers claimed to have a strong background in mathematics, with 4 of them having knowledge of complex numbers.
 The first phase used the pre-post test methodology, for which a quiz was designed and incorporated into the game.
 The second phase was a focus group with some participants from the first phase.

 To support the first phase and the implementation of the quiz, we relied on _Cooksey and Jonsson_ [-@cooksey-jonsson-pre-post] and _Stratton_ [-@stratton-pre-post].
 The first step was to create a repository of candidate questions to help structure the quiz.
 These questions were mainly taken from comprehension quizzes given in the _Quantum Computation_ course at the University of Patras (academic year 2023-24, lecturers: Sgarbas, K. and Kounavis, P.).
 A subset of these questions was then selected and adapted to the content of the game.
 The quiz consists of 3 theoretical questions and 9 questions regarding quantum gates actions.
 Each correct answer awards one point, while each incorrect answer gives zero points.
 The theoretical questions relate to the theory presented to the player via slides.
-The quantum gate questions ask the player to calculate the new state of a qubit after the gate has been applied to it, or ask the player to select the appropriate gate to perform a quantum calculation.
+The quantum gates related questions ask the player to calculate the new state of a qubit after the gate has been applied to it, or ask the player to select the appropriate gate to perform a quantum calculation.
 The questions are designed to prove that the player has learned to use -some of- the gates introduced in chapter 4 and understands the concept of superposition.

 As suggested in the literature, participants were asked to complete the pre-test before interacting with the game to get an overview of their previous knowledge.
 Then, they were asked to complete the tutorial level and then complete the 30 levels of the game and retake the quiz.
 Players were given as much time as they wanted and were asked to record how long it took to complete the game.
 There was no further guidance on how the game works and no external help was provided to solve the levels.
 The _Normalized Gain_ metric was used to measure efficiency, as suggested in the literature [@cooksey-jonsson-pre-post], [@kagan-normalized-gain].
 In addition, we tried to determine whether the knowledge of complex numbers and the time it took each player to complete the game affected the learning outcome.

 In the second phase, 8 out of 10 players from the fist phase participated in the focus group.
 The questions they were asked to discuss were related to 4 areas; _User Interface & User Experience_ (UI & UX), _Game Mechanics_, _Difficulty_ and _Scoring & Rewards_.
 They were also free to discuss with each other and comment on their overall experience of the application.
 The findings from the focus group will be used to improve the game in the future.

-## Phase 1: Statistical Analysis of Quiz Results

-In this section, we analyze the quiz results using statistical methods to evaluate the effectiveness of the game as a learning tool.
-Key metrics used in this analysis include the p-value, Pearson correlation coefficient, and Average Normalized Gain.

-- **P-value**: The null hypothesis in this context is the assumption that there is no significant difference between the initial and final quiz scores of the participants.
-It suggests that any observed difference in scores is due to random chance rather than the effectiveness of the game as a learning tool.
-The p-value is used to test this hypothesis, with a lower p-value indicating stronger evidence against the null hypothesis.

-- **Pearson Correlation Coefficient (Pearson r)**: A measure of the linear correlation between two variables, ranging from -1 to 1.
-A value closer to 1 indicates a strong positive correlation, while a value closer to -1 indicates a strong negative correlation.
-A value close to 0 indicates that there is little to no linear correlation between the two variables.
+The focus group took place two days after the completion of the pre-post test.
+It was conducted via Zoom meeting, lasted about 1 hour and was neither recorded nor transcribed.
+The focus group had no strict structure.
+The users were free to discuss each of the 4 areas tested for about 10 to 12 minutes per area under the supervision of the researcher who took notes.
+Follow-up questions were then asked for clarification.
+In addition, the supervisor encouraged individuals who were not participating as actively to share their views. [@rabiee-focus-group], [@wilkinsos-focus-group]

+## Normalized Gain and Average Normalized Gain

-- **Average Normalized Gain ($\langle g \rangle$)**: A metric used to measure the effectiveness of an educational process, calculated as the ratio of the actual average gain to the maximum possible average gain.
-A higher value indicates greater effectiveness.
+The _Normalized Gain_ metric is used to measure the effectiveness of a learning tool.
+It is calculated as the ratio of the actual average gain to the maximum possible gain.

-The normalized gain for each individual player is calculated as follows:
+The _Normalized Gain_ for each individual player is calculated as follows:

 $$
 g = \frac{post\% - pre\%}{100\% - pre\%}
 $$

-The Average Normalized Gain is defined as:
+The _Average Normalized Gain_ is defined as:

 $$
 \langle g \rangle = \frac{\langle post\% \rangle - \langle pre\% \rangle }{100\% - \langle pre\% \rangle}